Skidude88/Skidude88-G29-PS4-LoadCell-Arduino/README.md

 # Initial Shopping List:

-Arduino Pro Micro
+Arduino Pro Micro - Ideally 3.3v version.
+This project used the 5v as a proof of theory.

-'Bathroom Scales' style Load Cell
+'Bathroom Scales' style Load Cell(s)

 Load Cell Amplifier : HX711